natmegsweden/meeg_course/tutorial_03_prepare_mri.md

 save(fullfile(output_path, 'mri_coordsys'), 'mri_coordsys'); disp('done');
 ```

+Make sure to close the figure before going to the next step (interactive figures can interfere with one another).

 ## Co-register MRI to MEG/EEG data based on fiducials
 Now we will co-register the MRI image to the head points.
 In FieldTrip this is done in a step-wise procedure.